fdedinec/theater-subtitles/README.md

 ## Configuration (or the lack of it)

 There is a limit of at most 4 lines of text in each screen.
-So far, this is hardcoded in subtitle.py.
+So far, this is hardcoded in the python.

-No font size, window size or style option, but of course setting these up this will be necessary since each theater is different.
+Each theater has a different setup, so it is necessary to adjust font size, window size, text position, etc.
-Currently you have to modify these features directly in the code, look for the comments...
+Currently you have to edit variables directly in the code, look for the comments near the start...

 I usually open a window that is slightly larger than the resolution of the screen/beamer, then move it using the mouse so that its borders are out of the display.